ndrydbv/lissajous/README.md

 The [user interface](https://ndrydbv.github.io/lissajous) allows you to modify $a$ and $b$ parameters and see how the graph is affected.

 *Lissajous figures are sometimes used in graphic design as logos.
-So, Facebook's rebrand into Meta Platforms is also a Lissajous Curve, echoing the shape of a capital letter M, described by equations:*
+So, Facebook's rebrand into Meta Platforms is also a Lissajous curve, echoing the shape of a capital letter M, described by equations:*

 $x=Asin(t+{π \over 20})$ &emsp;
 $y=Bsin(-2t)$